medunrad/demo/README.md

 This is demo project with some sample code.
 Project is running on apache with PHP 7.2 in Docker.

-Project also uses third party plugins like Nextras/ORM, Nextras/Forms, ublaboo/datagrid or phpstan.
+Project also uses third party plugins like Nextras/ORM, Nextras/Forms, Nextras/Migrations, ublaboo/datagrid or phpstan.

 Nextras/ORM provide object related mapping from database.

-Nextras/Froms add some cool features to nette/forms like dateTimePickers etc.
+Nextras/Forms add some cool features to nette/forms like dateTimePickers etc.

+Nextras/Migrations manage database migrations.

 Ublaboo/Datagrid provide really nice datagrid for rendering data with minimal effort.

-Phpstan makes static code checking.
+Phpstan make static code checking.
 It guards clean code.

 About
 ------------